tanjunfeng/YT_SCC/src/container/search/SubCompanies.md

     constructor(props) {
         super(props);
         this.state = {
-            branchCompanyId: '',
+            branchCompanyId: ''
-            isSubCompaniesDisabled: true
         }
         this.handleSubCompanyChoose = this.handleSubCompanyChoose.bind(this);
-        this.hanldeSubCompaniesClear = this.hanldeSubCompaniesClear.bind(this);
+        this.hanldeSubCompanyClear = this.hanldeSubCompanyClear.bind(this);
         this.handleReset = this.handleReset.bind(this);
     }